khofstadter/navigatingthedigitalworld.com/docs/sensemaking.md

 Compare how [deepfakes are used in politics](https://youtu.be/wxEpPin8MWw?si=a-ZIem7gMMFxjo8D).

 Political parties, religions and businesses are interested in 'helping' us understand base reality.
 There are often many of them so they are fighting for our attention.
 This leads to information warfare.
-(In a totalitarian country the situation is slightly different.)
+(In a totalitarian country the situation is different.)

 Governments, businesses, people use game theory (mathematical models of strategic interactions) to compete with each other.